How to Invest in ETFs for Beginners

 Profit and prosper with the best of expert advice - straight to your e-mail.

-For example, you can own a tiny slice of some of America's largest companies through the SPDR S&P 500 ETF Trust (SPY), America's oldest and largest ETF with $494 billion in assets under management.
-It's so good at covering the bases, many large institutional investors have some of their holdings in this ETF.
+For example, you can own a tiny slice of some of America's largest companies through the Vanguard S&P 500 ETF (VOO), America's largest ETF with $862 billion in assets under management.
+VOO is so good at covering the bases, many large institutional investors have some of their holdings in this ETF.

 How do beginners invest in ETFs?
 Read on and we'll give you a roadmap to success.

-Before investing your hard-earned dollars for real, you’d be wise to practice using a simulated trading application.
-It will help you better understand the entire investment process, from selecting the ETFs for your portfolio and allocating a certain percentage or weight in each ETF to deciding how often you might rebalance your portfolio based on your personal investment goals.
+Before you invest your hard-earned dollars for real, you'd be wise to practice using a simulated trading application.
+It will help you better understand the entire investment process, from selecting ETFs for your portfolio and allocating a certain percentage or weight in each ETF to deciding how often you might rebalance your portfolio based on your personal investment goals.

 Most online brokers provide practice accounts where you can learn about ETF investing without betting any of your actual savings.

-For example, even if you don't have a TD Ameritrade account, you can sign up for its paperMoney account on its Thinkorswim trading platform.
+For example, even if you don't have a Charles Schwab account, you can sign up for its paperMoney account on its Thinkorswim trading platform.
 It provides real-time data so you can get to work setting up a practice portfolio of ETFs.
 Like all new apps, it might take some time upfront to learn the basics of the trading platform.

-A more elaborate portfolio might include as many as 10 ETFs with six or seven equity funds, including those focused on small and large-cap stocks in the U.S., international ETFs for developed-market and emerging-market stocks, and a couple of other possibilities.
+A more elaborate portfolio might include as many as 10 ETFs with six or seven equity funds, including those focused on small and large-cap stocks in the U.S., international equities for exposure to developed and emerging markets overseas and a couple of other possibilities.

-The bond portion might include AGG along with two or three other fixed-income ETFs covering more specific investments such as TIPS (Treasury Inflation-Protected Securities), international bonds, and high-yield or sub-investment grade bonds.
+The bond portion might include AGG along with two or three other fixed-income ETFs covering more specific investments such as Treasury Inflation-Protected Securities (TIPS), international bonds and high-yield or junk bonds.

 That's the beauty of using a practice account.
 It allows you to experiment as much as you want without costing you a cent.